bentoml/BentoML/docs/source/guides/services.rst

 BentoML's lifecycle hooks provide a way to insert custom logic at specific stages of a Service's lifecycle.

-- Deployment hooks (``@bentoml.on_deployment``): Execute global setup actions before Service workers are spawned.
+- Deployment hooks (``@bentoml.on_deployment``): Execute global setup actions before :doc:`Service workers </guides/workers>` are spawned.
 They run only once regardless of the number of workers, ideal for one-time initializations.
 - Shutdown hooks (``@bentoml.on_shutdown``): Run cleanup logic when a BentoML Service is shutting down.
 They enable tasks such as closing connections and releasing resources to ensure a graceful shutdown.

 You use decorators to set lifecycle hooks.
 For details, see :doc:`/guides/lifecycle-hooks`.